 - ensure that policies are live documents, have a date set for their review – and to which you adhere.

 - agree where policies will be kept and how they can be accessed by staff, trustees and volunteers.
 Methods can include paper copies in a folder or on an intranet, on notice boards etc.

 Source: Published with permission from Cass Centre for Charity Effectiveness.
 This material is taken from Tools for Success: doing the right things and doing them right", published in October 2008.
 Download or buy your copy from Cass Centre for Charity Effectiveness.

-- HR Policies - which to consider - CIPD
+- HR Policies – which to consider and why/how to introduce them - CIPD